devsu/grpc-proxy/README.md

 }
 ```

-The proxy will listen in a secure channel.
+In this example the proxy will listen in a secure channel.
 The first backend will be secure as well, whereas the second backend is not.

 ### Options